Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Decompose Agent Flows into Paths

 \section{Decompose Agent Flows into Paths}

-Solving the teaming problem in Sec. \ref{sec:problem_model} using the algorithm in Sec. \ref{sec:lshaped_algorithm} provides the optimal solutions to \(x_{k i j}, \forall k \in V, \forall i, j \in \node\), i.e. the flows of different agent species.
-An example is shown in Fig. \ref{fig:graphical_model_continuous_flow}, where the flow values are not necessarily integer.
+Solving the teaming problem in Sec. \ref{sec:problem_model} using the algorithm in Sec. \ref{sec:lshaped_algorithm} provides the optimal solution to \(x_{k i j}, \forall k \in V, \forall i, j \in \node\), i.e., the flows of different agent species.
 This section discusses an optimal algorithm to extract a routing plan for each individual agent from the agent flows.